 Summary reports of the results of the Division Chair interviews are forwarded to the appropriate Dean and to the Provost for their use in recommendations and decisions on promotion and tenure, etc. Rank promotion and tenure recommendations utilize this information but are a separate process done in December or January in anticipation of Trustee approval in April.
 Rank promotion is initiated by the recommendation of the Division Chair, with the agreement of the Dean and Provost.
 Tenure recommendations originate from the Division Chair in consultation with all the tenured members of the division, making a joint recommendation.
 With the agreement of the Dean and Provost, the tenure recommendation is presented to the Trustees for approval.
-In cases in which rank or tenure is not recommended, specific targets are set for the faculty member to achieve during the coming academic year.
-If the faculty member reaches those targets, the rank promotion or tenure recommendation is presented to the Trustees; if not, the faculty member has a year to seek other employment.
-See the Faculty Manual Section 3.12 for the policy in full and the forms.
+At any stage in the process, should the tenure process be stopped due to a negative recommendation, the Provost, Dean, and Divisional Associate Dean shall decide whether the problem areas can be corrected and further review of the candidate is feasible.
+If the Provost, Dean, and Divisional Associate Dean elect to conduct further review, it will normally be scheduled one year later.
+Earlier reviews may be conducted at the discretion of the Provost.
+The Divisional Associate Dean shall hold a formal meeting with the faculty member to discuss the decision and appropriate actions.
+All recommendations and remedial actions required of the faculty member shall be put in writing.
+A faculty member who does not receive tenure may, at the discretion of the President, (1) be terminated as a Seminary employee or (2) be given contract status, either option effective at the end of the academic period in which the decision is reached.
+See Faculty Manual Sections 6.1 and 6.2 for full policies.